cimbalino/Cimbalino-Phone-Toolkit/README.markdown

 ### [Official Site][1] - [@CimbalinoWP][2]

-Cimbalino Windows Phone Toolkit is a set of useful and powerful items that will help you build your Silverlight applications for Windows Phone.
+Cimbalino Windows Phone Toolkit is a set of useful and powerful tools that will help you build your Windows Phone applications.

 The Toolkit is divided in projects, regarding different Windows Phone application required capabilities: